tcooper/gitter/README.md

 A lazy way to create, migrate, and update repos on GitHub and BitBucket.

-Built on REST APIs from GitHub API v3 and BitBucket API v1.0
+Built on REST APIs from GitHub API v3 and BitBucket API v1.0.
+Written in Ruby.

 Feel free to fork, comment, contribute, spoon, or spatula...especially if there's a better way of doing something!!!